fmazzant/TinyCsv/README.md

 The library is very very simple to use.

-The library is in preview version and in the future days it will be upgrade to exspand its functionality.
+The library is in preview version and in the future days it will be upgrade to expand its functionality.